Jay Mohr: Personal life

-Mohr has a son, Jackson, from his six-year marriage to former model/actress Nicole Chamberlain.
+Mohr has a son from his six-year marriage to former model/actress Nicole Chamberlain.

 Mohr married actress Nikki Cox on December 29, 2006.
 Cox wrote one of his stand-up shows.
 In December 2008, he filed legal papers requesting a legal name change to Jon Ferguson Cox Mohr, adding his wife's surname.
-Their son, Meredith Daniel Mohr, was born on May 5, 2011.
+Their son was born on May 5, 2011.
 On May 16, 2017, Mohr confirmed during The Adam Carolla Show that he and Cox were "in the middle" of a divorce.
 Their divorce was finalized in August 2018.
 In 2021, Mohr entered a rehabilitation facility to address an addiction to Adderall.

 Mohr began dating Los Angeles Lakers owner Jeanie Buss in 2017.
 The couple became engaged in December 2022 and married on September 3, 2023.
+Mohr and Buss maintain separate apartments within a building owned by Buss.